-A.R.S. § 43-1162: for businesses that enhance or sustain forest health, sustain or recover watershed or improve public safety, as certified by the Arizona Department of Commerce.
+A.R.S. §§ 43-1162, 43-1162.01: These statutes govern the credit for businesses that enhance or sustain forest health, sustain or recover watershed or improve public safety or for training new qualified employment positions, as certified by the Arizona Commerce Authority.